 This started my love affair with many generations of Goldens in out family.

-Goldens are not easy to raise during first couple of years as their innate curiosity and rambunctious nature gets them into lots of trouble with Mom's .... but they love the whole world and just about everyone in the world ... bottom line, my faith is strengthen every day as Goldens, I think exhibit well what our Lord means by love .... unconditional love that never ends.
+Goldens are not easy to raise during first couple of years as their innate curiosity and rambunctious nature gets them into lots of trouble .... but they love the whole world and just about everyone in the world ... bottom line, my faith is strengthen every day as Goldens (and of course all our family pets), I think, exhibit well what our Lord means by unconditional love that never ends.

 I'll always treasure the many memories of the Goldens in my life and their sweet love that seems never-ending.